 - Key pieces of your growth strategy may be impacted, canceled or delayed.

 Everyone will respond differently.
 No one-size-fits-all when it comes to facing unprecedented events and circumstances.
-Like you, your prospects and clients will have a fight or flight reaction.
+Like you, your prospects and clients will have a flight-or-flight reaction.
 It is your responsibility to adjust accordingly.

-No Assumptions: Treat each interaction and conversation with neutrality.
-Don’t assume that the person you’re talking to will assess the circumstances the same as everyone else in their respective industry or company.
+Treat each interaction and conversation with neutrality.
+Don’t assume that the person you’re talking to will assess the circumstances in the same way as everyone else in their respective industry or company.
 Don’t assume people will maintain the same attitude toward change and risk they had before this new environmental shift in business.

-Eliminate Your Opinion: Be objective.
+Be objective.
 For opportunity seekers, take caution to not push your views and opinions onto your prospects or clients.
-Although the current business environment may bring opportunities or advantages to them, you may think your persistence helps them take certain action.
+Although the current business environment may bring opportunities or advantages, you may think your persistence helps them take certain action.
 However, what seems logical to you might seem terrifying and disrespectful to them.

 - How do the recent events impact your business and culture?